alandoyle/lorg/standalone/README.md

 > sudo systemctl restart nginx

 **lorg** is now running on port 80.
-Ideally it should be run over HTTPS either directly from this instance of *nginx* or via Nginx Proxy Mnager/HAProxy/Traefik/etc. This is beyond the scope of this instruction set and well documented elsewhere on the web.
+Ideally it should be run over HTTPS either directly from this instance of *nginx* or via Nginx Proxy Manager/HAProxy/Traefik/etc. This is beyond the scope of this instruction set and is well documented elsewhere on the web.